elixir-lang/elixir-lang.github.com/_posts/2014-04-21-elixir-v0-13-0-released.markdown

 As seen in this announcement, this release dictates many of the developments that will happen in Elixir and its community in the following weeks.
 All projects are recommended to start moving from records to structs, paving the way for the deprecation of records before 1.0.

 The next months will also focus on integrating Elixir more tightly to OTP.
-During the keynote at Erlang Factory, [Catalyse Change](http://www.youtube.com/watch?v=Djv4C9H9yz4), Dave Thomas and I argued that are many useful patterns, re-implemented everyday by developers, that could make development more productive within the Erlang VM if exposed accordingly.
+During the keynote at Erlang Factory, [Catalyse Change](http://www.youtube.com/watch?v=Djv4C9H9yz4), Dave Thomas and I argued that there are many useful patterns, re-implemented everyday by developers, that could make development more productive within the Erlang VM if exposed accordingly.

 That said, in the next months we plan to: